Hemorrhoids are enlarged veins in your anus and low rectum. Banding can correct minor internal hemorrhoids.

 First, a small, hallow rigid tube is placed into your anus to fully see the anus and lower rectum.
 With small tools, a latex band is wrapped around the base of the hemorrhoid.
 The band cuts off the blood supply to the tissue.
 The hemorrhoid shrinks and the band falls off in 3-10 days.
 Many people do not see the bands fall off.

 Nothing strenuous for 24-48 hours after the banding.

 Do not lift more than 20 pounds for 24-48 hours.

 Use Tylenol® as directed for pain relief.
 Ask your doctor when it is safe to take aspirin or ibuprofen.
 You may have rectal pressure and painful rectal spasms.
 This can last until the bands fall off.
-To help relieve these pains, sit in a bathtub of warm water 2 – 4 times a day and after each bowel movement.
+To help relieve these pains, sit in a bathtub of warm water 2 – 4 times a day for 10-20 minutes and after each bowel movement.